Winter in Gulf Shores: Escape to Alabama With These Tips

 Play Golf in Gulf Shores

 Another big draw is the number of golf courses in the area.
-Those who spend winter in Gulf Shores have proximity to over 12 golf courses, including public, private and semi-private options.
+Those who spend winter in Gulf Shores have proximity to more than 12 golf courses, including public, private and semi-private options.
 One popular spot is Peninsula Golf and Racquet Club, which has a 27-hole award-winning public course.
 In addition, the club has a fitness center, eight tennis courts, indoor swimming pools and dining.

 Other top-rated golf courses in Gulf Shores and Orange Beach include Gulf Shores Golf Club, Craft Farms, Orange Beach Golf Center, Kiva Dunes Resort, and Gulf Links Golf Center.